Usually responds within 34 days

 I sail, live and work on a classic British sailboat.
 It's my home and my office.
 And it sails to amazing locations.
-Now after crossing the Atlantic and island hoping in the SE Caribbean during the past years, I took her to a shipyard in the amazing small island of Carriacou, for some maintenance and improvements work, as boats like to be taken care of so they can take care of us.
-I also took some time off and in May 2022 I'll be back on the island and get to work.
+Now after crossing the Atlantic and island hoping in the SE Caribbean during the past years, I completed a lot of work on the boat in Grenada, 7 hard months of maintenance and improvements work, as boats like to be taken care of so they can take care of us.
 Completing boat tasks is probably the most satisfying work ever.
-Learning & teaching also give me great joy to me.
-Once back in the water I will be sailing: there are several options and they will be decided upon once time comes.
-The Workaway setup/deal is valid while the boat is in the yard.
-If you wish to join the boat as crew for sailing, it's possible yet on a shared expenses setup.
-This is a simple, strong, safe and comfortable British built boat.
-My sailing style is low budget, high energy and conservative.
+Learning & teaching also give me great joy.
+Once back in the water I sailed north along the east Caribbean islands, then west to DR and Jamaica.

-Boat work: fiberglass & epoxy work on the hull, scraping & painting, replacing standing rigging, installing mast steps, seacock maintenance, plumbing, stitching and probably more.
+Sailing: hand steer, balance the boat, navigating, documentation, keep a sharp lookout for other vessels, objects, weather change, noises, smells, ropes, shackles, and all other items.
+House work: cooking, managing provisions, cleaning, storage management, waste management, Boat work: fiberglass & epoxy work, scraping & painting, woodworking, seacock maintenance, plumbing, stitching, metal work, diesel engine maintenance and probably more.
 The materials and tools you'll be working with are usually simple.
 Learning and teaching is constant and very pleasurable.
 The work requires good planing, understanding of boat systems and logic (which is a bit different than land logic), and mainly stamina, positivity, energy and love of working with your hands.
 Work could be noisy and messy at times.
 The tropics are hot.
-You will be sweating but the water on the beach is amazing.
+You will be sweating but the water is amazing.
 We swim all the time.

 The islands are beautiful with many attractions for hikers, divers, swimmers, sailors.

 Limited internet access

 Can host digital nomads